saadricklamar/harvard-art/README.md

 * `cd cycle-city`
 * `npm install`
 * `npm start`
-* Then, go to `http://localhost:8080/` to see the code running in the browser
+* Then, go to `http://localhost:8080/` to see the application running in the browser

 ## Tech Stack